aliyun/terraform-provider-alicloud/website/docs/d/fc_custom_domains.html.markdown

 The following attributes are exported in addition to the arguments listed above:

 * `names` - A list of Function Compute custom domain names.
-* `custom_domains` - A list of Function Compute custom domains, including the following attributes:
+* `domains` - A list of Function Compute custom domains, including the following attributes:
-  * `name` - The custom domain name.
+  * `domain_name` - The custom domain name.
   * `protocol` - The custom domain protocol.
   * `account_id` - The account id.
   * `api_version` - The API version of the Function Compute service.